-Alto Metals Limited ("Alto" or the "Company") and the entities it controls (together "the Group") is a Western Australian based company focused on the exploration and development of its 100% owned Sandstone Gold Project, located the East Murchison Mineral Field of Western Australia.
-The Sandstone Gold Project ("Project") covers the vast majority of the Archaean Sandstone Greenstone Belt (Figure 2).
+Alto Metals Limited is a Western Australian based company focused on the exploration and development of its 100% owned Sandstone Gold Project, located in the East Murchison Mineral Field of Western Australia.
+The Sandstone Gold Project comprises over 740km2 of granted tenure over the vast majority of the Archaean Sandstone Greenstone Belt (Figure 1).

-Since acquiring the Project in June 2016, Alto has compiled and reviewed a large legacy database ahead of a series of focused exploration drilling campaigns which commenced in November 2016, and which have to date defined JORC (2012) Mineral Resources of 635,000 ounces gold and numerous drill ready targets using a systematic approach.
+Since acquiring the Sandstone Gold Project, Alto has compiled and reviewed a large legacy database ahead of a series of focused exploration drilling campaigns which have defined a current JORC (2012) Mineral Resource of 832,000 ounces at 1.5 g/t gold (within A\$2,500/oz optimized pit shells) and numerous drill ready targets using a systematic approach.

-Figure 1: Location of Sandstone Gold Project within the East Murchison Gold Field, WA
+Figure 1.
+Location of Sandstone Gold Project within the East Murchison Gold Field, WA